 Rydym yn defnyddio mynegeion prisiau, megis y Mynegai Prisiau Defnyddwyr (CPI) i asesu chwyddiant - mesuriad o'r gyfradd cynnydd mewn prisiau ar gyfer nwyddau a gwasanaethau.
 Un modd o ddeall y CPI yw meddwl am fasged siopa fawr sy'n cynnwys detholiad o'r nwyddau a'r gwasanaethau a brynir gan aelwydydd.
 Mae'r CPI yn amcangyfrif newidiadau i gyfanswm cost y fasged hon.

-The largest upward contributions to the annual CPIH inflation rate in July 2022 came from housing and household services (principally from electricity, gas and other fuels, and owner occupiers' housing costs), transport (principally motor fuels), and food and non-alcoholic beverages.
+The largest upward contributions to the annual CPIH inflation rate in October 2022 came from housing and household services (principally from electricity, gas, and other fuels), food and non-alcoholic beverages, and transport (principally motor fuels).

-Price quote data and item indices that underpin consumer price inflation statistics are now published, giving users unprecedented access to the detailed data that is used in the construction of the UK's inflation figures.
-With effect from January 2017 Consumer price inflation publication, these data are published on a monthly basis showing the latest month.
+Price quote data and item indices that underpin consumer price inflation statistics are now published, giving users unprecedented access to the detailed data that are used in the construction of the UK's inflation figures.
+With effect from the January 2017 consumer price inflation publication, these data are published on a monthly basis showing the latest month.